Finance - FAQs

 We are often asked why we insist on paying our on-hire Doctors as employees, tax their wages and take out superannuation from their daily/hourly rate when they are already set up as an ABN Sole Trader.
 We hope the following information sheds light on this subject.

 I am an ABN Sole Trader.
 Why does Wavelength tax my daily or hourly rate?

 The decision to tax your wages comes from the Australian Taxation Office (ATO) as a statutory legal requirement for all on-hire agencies operating in Australia.
 Wavelength is therefore following its lawful obligation as a labour hire company.

-This ATO website link clearly defines our position as a labour-hire company and our requirement to withhold PAYG tax from payments to individual workers, including both contractors and employees - read more
+The Australian Taxation Office website clearly defines our position as a labour-hire company and our requirement to withhold PAYG tax from payments to individual workers, including both contractors and employees.

 The arrangement is shown below: